davedavepicks/davedavepicks.github.io/_includes/footer.md

 Thank you for visiting DaveDavePicks.
-All content copyright DaveDavePicks 2024 under Apache 2.0 license.
+All content Copyright &copy; DaveDavePicks 2024 under Apache 2.0 license.